30 hours 'free childcare': what parents need to know

 A: Yes.
 The 15-hour offer is still universal so if you’re not eligible for a 30-hour place, you will still be eligible for the 15-hour offer.

-A: If you no longer meet the eligibility criteria, your child’s 30-hour place will continue to be funded for a ‘grace period’.
+If you no longer meet the eligibility criteria, your child’s 30-hour place will continue to be funded for a ‘grace period’.
 You should discuss this with your provider if and when you lose eligibility.
 The table below outlines how long the grace period will last, depending on when you become ineligible for the offer.
+Your early years provider can tell you how long your grace period will last.
+A grace period will always end at the end of a term.

-A: No, there is no difference.
-Childcare providers will provide early years care and education that follows the Early Years Foundation Stage (EYFS) Framework across the whole 30 hours.
+No, there is no difference.
+Early years providers will provide early years care and education that follows the Early Years Foundation Stage (EYFS) Framework across the whole 30 hours.

 - Like the 15-hour offer, the 30-hour scheme is optional for providers.
-This means that your childcare provider may decide not to offer funded places.
+This means that your early years provider may decide not to offer funded places.
 Alternatively, they may limit the number of 30-hours places they offer.

 - This might be because, for example, the level of funding they receive from the government is not enough to cover the cost of delivering places, or because they do not have enough staff to deliver the extended offer.